 - We’ve been providing medical products and services to the community for 20 years

-- Our highly qualified staff includes registered nurses, licensed practical nurses, respiratory therapist, physical therapists, occupational therapists, speech therapists and home health aids.
+- Our highly qualified staff in Binghamton includes physical therapists, includes registered nurses, licensed practical nurses, respiratory therapist, occupational therapists, speech therapists and home health aids.

 - We’re accredited by the Healthcare Quality Association on Accreditation